ngr-tc/swift-sfu/README.md

 # swift-sfu
-SwiftRTC - SFU in Swift with Sans-IO
+SwiftSFU - SFU in Swift with Sans-IO